MSAspores/MSAspores.github.io/_pages/about.md

 # How does SPORES work?

 Specifically, SPORES provides opportunities for undergraduate students from historically underrepresented communities (mentees) to be introduced to MSA for the first time by attending the MSA meeting with the assistance of a mentor (a current mycologist) in a friendly and constructive environment. **The ultimate goal is to foster a sense of belonging in the society and to retain mentees as long-term mycologists.**

+# What does SPORES cover?

+SPORES covers MSA meeting registration and  one year membership for mentees.

 <br>